Power in the Music

-Power in the Music is the fourteenth studio album by the Canadian rock band the Guess Who.
+Power in the Music is the fourteenth studio album by the Canadian rock band The Guess Who.
 The album was released in 1975 by RCA Records.
-It is the last album to feature lead singer Burton Cummings, before he left The Guess Who in 1975 to pursue a solo career.
+It is their last album, before their disbandment in 1975.

+Subsequent studio recordings following this album were released by an unauthorized version of the band, led by bassist Jim Kale, and are not considered part of their official discography.

-The album features two singles: "Rosanne" (U.S. #105, Canada #55) and "When the Band Was Singin' ‘Shakin' All Over’" (U.S. #102).
+The album features two singles: "Rosanne" (U.S. #105, Canada #55) and "When the Band Was Singin' 'Shakin' All Over'" (U.S. #102).
 The lyrics of this 1975 song reference the Guess Who's 1965 hit "Shakin' All Over".

 Release history

 In addition to the usual two channel stereo version the album was also released by RCA in a four channel quadraphonic version on both LP and 8-track tape.
 The quad LP version used the Quadradisc system.

 The album was later released on CD by Iconoclassic with two bonus tracks.

 Track listing

 All songs written by Burton Cummings and Domenic Troiano.